kevinolega/callcentertrainingtips/start.md

 ## Don't miss these opportunities because you can't speak in English.

-I get a lot of messages from people asking for help on a regular basis.
+I get a lot of messages from Filipinos asking for help on a regular basis.

 It goes something like: